codysperoff/final-capstone-yoda-quotes/README.md

 ## Background

-I built this app because I wanted to search for things on bestbuy, without all of the pop-windows and advertisements that come with the site.
+I built this app because I was curious as to what famous quotes would sound like if yoda said them.

 ## Use Case

-This app gives users the ability to search for items they want and add them directly to a bestbuy shopping cart.
+This app gives users the ability to search for quotes from movies or famous people and see what they would like if yoda had said them.
+This app also gives users the ability to type in their own quotes to see how yoda might say it.

 ## Initial UX